A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Results

+Both in 2001 \cite{sunstein2001republic} and then again in 2017 \cite{sunstein2017republic}, Sunstein emphasized that technology has the potential to increase fragmentation on a larger scale, with people no longer living separately but rather forming groups where those with similar ideological preferences associate exclusively with one another.
+Studies that focus on groups, interactions, and communication between users relate to the phenomenon of individuals selecting like-minded people as communication partners and information sources \cite{mcpherson}.
+This conceptualization of echo chambers that focuses more on the social structures than on media and information diet is captured by the term \textit{homophily}.
 A term frequently used in the context of echo chambers is selective exposure, which is said to be one of the main antecedents and mechanisms driving echo chambers.
 This is based on the many choices of media environments on the Internet.
 Users of social media platforms can choose to be exposed to conversations with like-minded users and content that reflects their thinking, thus reinforcing their existing preferences or beliefs \cite{van_aelst_political_2017, Dubois.2018}.
 This tendency is accompanied by the avoidance of cognitive dissonance through avoiding challenging information and is also known under the term \textit{confirmation bias}.
 Selective exposure and other user-specific behaviors or attributes partially conceptualized by the corpus literature.
-These user attributes that are linked to echo chambers include -- besides selective exposure -- personality traits (e.g., \citet{Boulianne.2020}) , fear of isolation and anger (e.g, \citet{Wollebaek.2019}), openness(e.g., \citet{matz2021personal}), and reflectiveness (e.g., \citet{Mosleh.2021}).
-Since the focus here is on the user, echo chambers were primarily researched using surveys and experiments.
-The results are mixed but tend to show that echo chambers are related to certain demographics, personality trait, and selective exposure.
-However, the effect of these concepts is not substantial.
-We will discuss this in Section \ref{sec:user}.
+These user attributes that are linked to echo chambers include -- besides selective exposure -- personality traits (e.g., \citet{Boulianne.2020}), fear of isolation and anger (e.g, \citet{Wollebaek.2019}), openness (e.g., \citet{matz2021personal}), and reflectiveness (e.g., \citet{Mosleh.2021}).